murthyrudra/IIITL_NLP_Lab/Lab03/README.md

 Let us now move on to the dataset, if the disclaimer shared above is clear.
 ## Link to data

-* Please [follow this link](https://drive.google.com/drive/folders/19QbfqC-E-LFcAfnRe_DtP_co9m91p_mC?usp=sharing) to get access to the data we have uploaded in a GDrive.
+* Please [follow this link](https://drive.google.com/drive/folders/19QbfqC-E-LFcAfnRe_DtP_co9m91p_mC?usp=sharing) to get access to the data we have uploaded in a GDrive folder.
+You will need your IIITL organizational access via GDrive to access the link.

-* Please download the dataset and have a look at the files you need to process.
+* Please download the dataset (the one language you choose) and have a look at the files you need to process.

 ### Dataset Description